-Although vaccination may hide ongoing infection or agent transmission of pathogenic agents, it can be used to decrease the shedding of the pathogenic agent, hence reduce reducing the reproductive rate of the infection.
-In particular, when stamping-out is not feasible, vaccination can be used to reduce the circulation prevalence of the infection until its levels are is low enough for the implementation of another strategyies such as a test and cull strategy.
+Although vaccination may hide ongoing infection or agent transmission of pathogenic agents, it can be used to increase the herd immunity for and decrease the shedding of the pathogenic agent, hence reduce reducing the reproductive rate of the infection.
+In particular, when stamping-out is not feasible, vaccination can be used to reduce the circulation prevalence of the infection until its levels-are is low enough for the implementation of another strategyies such as a 'test and cull' strategy.